 Postsecondary institutions may need service providers to cover a range of consumers and settings.
-Indicate the type of potential assignments, such as academic courses (face-to-face or online), campus events, graduations, concerts, sporting events, or residence hall meetings.
-Indicate whether contracted service providers would potentially work with a variety of deaf people, such as students, staff members, faculty members, administrators, campus visitors, and parents.
+Indicate to the provider the type of potential assignments, such as academic courses (face-to-face or online), campus events, graduations, concerts, sporting events, or residence hall meetings.
+Also, provide information as to who the provider would be working with, such as students, staff members, faculty members, administrators, campus visitors, and parents.

 Outline the minimum service provider qualifications, including credentials, knowledge, and experience.
 The minimum qualifications may depend on state laws, the institution’s required certification levels for service providers, and other types of employment qualifications for service providers.
 Note that service providers with advanced credentials and specific experience are likely better qualified to meet a variety of needs at your institution.

-- Experience required: Indicate the minimum years of experience providing services in higher education.
+Indicate the minimum years of experience providing services in higher education that you require.
 List any specialty topics (legal, medical, technical, graduate-level, etc.) and ask whether service providers are experienced in specialized courses.

-- Rate differential.
-Are there different rates for services provided during regular business hours versus nonbusiness hours or weekends?
+Are there different rates for services provided during regular business hours versus non-business hours or weekends?
 Ask about the specific times the different rates start and end.

-- Emergencies.
-It is important for the institution to understand how to make emergency or last minute requests with a contractor and whether there is a rate differential for these requests.
+It is important for the institution to understand how to make emergency or last-minute requests with a contractor and whether there is a rate differential for these requests.

-- Specialty services.
-Some circumstances may require providers with specific experience, training, knowledge, or medical, mental health, legal, or foreign language (trilingual) certification
+Some circumstances may require providers with specific experience, training, knowledge, or medical, mental health, legal, or foreign language (trilingual) certification.

 - Student laptop, tablet, or other device for viewing live transcriptions